 1. The death of his father 2.
 Seeing the ghost of his father 3.
 The ‘hasty’ marriage of his mother to his uncle (father’s brother), and 4.
 His uncle’s move to the throne

-Hamlet’s considerations following the visitation of his father’ ghost
+Hamlet’s considerations and state of mind following the visitation of his father’s ghost

-Doubt – about his uncle’s possible ‘murderous’ actions, versus, Hamlet’s own possible future ‘villainy’, killing an innocent man, and, if he were mistaken about the ghost, then he too would be damned.
+Doubt – about his uncle’s possible ‘murderous’ actions, versus, Hamlet’s own possible future ‘villainy’ and the spiritual implications of killing an innocent man.
+If he were mistaken about the ghost then he too would be damned.

-Hamlet’s state of mind – Grief, melancholy, despair, confusion, anger, anxiety, fear, doubt
+Hamlet’s state of mind was: Grief, melancholy, despair, confusion, anger, anxiety, fear and doubt

-The action of the play begins, upon seeing his father’s ghost, at the beginning of the play, that marked Hamlet’s turning point and the inception of his torment, but realising, for the reader his deepest apprehensions, which, in an exclamation he made, when pondering the mystery matter of his father’s murder, had succinctly summed up his reluctance to the subsequent unfolding events that he obviously felt were thrust upon him,
+The action of the play begins with Hamlet seeing his father’s ghost.
+It marks Hamlet’s turning point and the inception of his torment.
+For the reader, it realised his deepest apprehensions in an exclamation when pondering the matter of his father’s murder, in which he had succinctly summed up reluctance towards his subsequent actions which he, obviously, had felt were thrust upon him,

-And of Hamlet’s death he said, “I am dead, Horatio” – I just love this line.
+Of Hamlet’s death, Hamlet said, “I am dead, Horatio” – I just love this line.